sherryhli/Extriviaganza/GameBackendSocketIO/README.md

 ### `get question`

 Parameters: `level` (string)<br>
-After receiving this event, the backend will make a GET request to the `/random` endpoint of [QbQuestionsAPI](https://github.com/sherryhli/Extriviaganza/tree/master/QbQuestionsAPI), with the optional query parameter `level`, which can have values `MiddleSchool`, `HighSchool`, `Collegiate` or `Trash` (**not case-sensitive**).
-If successful, the server will emit `receive question` and all players in the game associated the socket that invoked this event will receive the question.
+After receiving this event, the server will attempt to retrieve a question from the cache.
+The set name is either supplied in the `level` parameter (`MiddleSchool`, `HighSchool`, `Collegiate` or `Trash`), or randomly chosen if `level` is null.
+(Note: level names are **not case-sensitive**).
+If the server fails to retrieve a question from the cache, then a GET request to the `/random` endpoint of [QbQuestionsAPI](https://github.com/sherryhli/Extriviaganza/tree/master/QbQuestionsAPI) is made with the appropriate query parameter.
+If there is a successful retrieval from either the cache or the API, the server will emit `receive question` and all players in the game associated the socket that invoked this event will receive the question.

 Errors: `retryable error`, `fatal error`
 ***